 The Kidde ADS Novac system, for instance, is “drop-in ready" meaning it can be placed in your facility with a minimal space and labour footprint.
 Modern systems like this not only eliminate the Halon problem but save on piping and cylinders while propelling fire suppressant further and faster.

 If you would like help in determining the next fire suppression steps for your data centre, warehouse, or manufacturing facility feel free to download our free suppression system guide or reach out to speak with one of our experts.
-At Control Fire Systems we provide end to end support for commercial enterprises when it comes to fire safety; we can help not only with the conception and installation of a new system but also the ongoing inspections, maintenance, and refills in subsequent years.
+At Control Fire Systems we provide end to end support for commercial enterprises when it comes to fire safety; we can help not only with the conception and installation of a new fire suppression system but also the ongoing inspections, maintenance, and refills in subsequent years.